PlutoVR/eslint-config-pluto/README.md

 ---

 - Update the rules
-- Run `npm login` (credentials are in Google Drive).
+- Run `npm login`.
 - Use `npm version` to bump the version.
 - Run `npm publish` to publish the new version to npm.
-Please note that the package is public.